-Canacol Energy Colombia SA ("Canacol"), a subsidiary of Canacol Energy Ltd. of Canada has a 40% working interest in the exploration area of the Coati contract.
-The consideration for the farm in is a total carry of US$10.75 million, of which US$6.95 million is outstanding in favour of Platino Energy ("Platino").
+Canacol Energy Colombia SA ("Canacol"), a subsidiary of Canacol Energy Ltd of Canada has a 40% working interest in the exploration area of the Coati contract.

 The block has cretaceous potential and is a recognized Tertiary play concept.
 The Company will explore to evaluate the potential of producible heavy oil deposits in the Neme formation.

-• The social consultation process is in progress and is expected to be completed in H1 2017.
+• The Consulta Previa process is in progress and is expected to be completed in 2018

 Tacacho was acquired in June 2015 through the Company’s acquisition of Petro Dorado South America SA (PDSA) a subsidiary of Petro Dorado Energy Ltd (PDEL).
-In March 2017, Amerisur acquired 50.5% working interest in Tacacho from Pacific Exploration & Production, taking its holding to 100% owner and operator (subject to ANH approval).
+In March 2017, Amerisur acquired 50.5% working interest in Tacacho from Pacific Exploration & Production (now Frontera Energy), taking its holding to 100% owner and operator.

 Tacacho is an Exploration and Production contract, covering 238,000Ha in the eastern Caguan-Putumayo basin.
 It is a heavy oil exploration play, supported by regional studies which indicate a continuation of the heavy oil trend extending from the eastern llanos basin through to the ITT field complex in the eastern Oriente basin of Ecuador.
 Additionally, the well Solita-1, drilled nearby by Texaco in 1948 indicated the presence of hydrocarbons in the Pepino formation.
 Large structures have been defined on existing 2D seismic, with closures at both the base and top of the Pepino formation.
 The contract is currently in Phase 1, where the exploration commitment is 480km of 2D seismic.
 The phase is currently suspended while social consultations and security planning is performed.